Payment of tuition, fees, and on-campus room and board charges is due by the following deadlines:

 Using Your 529 Plan

-A 529 Plan is an education savings plan operated by a state or educational institution designed to help families set aside funds for future college costs.
-It is named after Section 529 of the Internal Revenue Code, which created these types of savings plans in 1996.
+A 529 Plan is a savings plan created by a state or educational institution to assist families in saving for future college expenses.
+It operates under Section 529 of the Internal Revenue Code, which was established in 1996.

-PLNU accepts 529 Plans as a tuition payment method.
+PLNU accepts 529 Plans as a tuition payment method and has collaborated with state, employer, and private 529 plans.

 How will I receive communication about my bill?